 Just as tabbouleh with kale and broad beans is really for gardeners, brewing mead is only for beekeepers.

 This may seem utterly remote and over the top to you; it was for us too when we began the green journey.
-Rome was not built in a day, nor is a Cyan Zone at your home, but I can promise you that it has been the most rewarding thing we have ever done.
+Rome was not built in a day, nor will turning your home into a Cyan Zone, but I can promise you that it has been the most rewarding thing we have ever done.

 One of the spinoffs is that in our eighth decade we take no medication whatsoever.
 Committing time and energy to the well-being of ourselves and the planet has meant almost no sickness; viruses knock us for a few days and are soon over.